Symbiomech Industries is a startup company in Massachusetts that makes modular robotic systems, and I designed and developed its website.

 Symbiomech’s central product is a robotic unit named Cerebrum.
 The shape of the Cerebrum unit is hexagonal, and so on various elements of the website’s design, I used diagonal sides to allude to that.

-The Symbiomech website has an online store containing both shippable hardware products and downloadable software products.
-The online store has categories and filters that allows shoppers to sort through the products.
+The Symbiomech website has an online store containing both shippable hardware and downloadable software.
+The store has categories and filters that allows shoppers to sort through the types of products.
 Customers are able to leave ratings and reviews on the pages of software products.

 I designed the Symbiomech Industries logo, which is an abstract human hand with a gear as the palm.
 The hand and the gear appearing merged together symbolizes the company’s philosophy that there should be a harmonious, symbiotic relationship between humans (represented by the hand) and machines (represented by the gear).

 I also designed the logo for Symbiomech’s flagship product, Cerebrum.
-The logo is the word “CEREBRUM” coming out of a large letter C which is shaped like a hexagon, alluding to the Cerebrum robot’s hexagonal shape.
+The logo is the word “CEREBRUM” coming out of a large letter C that’s shaped like a hexagon, alluding to the Cerebrum robot’s hexagonal shape.

 Because the Symbiomech website is expected to be frequently viewed on mobile devices as well as large computer monitors, I developed the website’s layout to responsively adapt to any size screen it’s displayed on.

-I integrated the Symbiomech website with a content management system called WordPress.
-WordPress provides an easy-to-use interface that allows the staff of Symbiomech to quickly edit pages’ content, add new products to the online store, manage customers’ orders, write new blog posts, and more.
+I integrated the Symbiomech website with WordPress, which is a content management system that provides an easy-to-use interface that allows the staff of Symbiomech to quickly edit pages’ content, add new products to the online store, manage customers’ orders, write new blog posts, and more.
 The e-commerce functionality comes from the WooCommerce plugin.